dotnet/tye/CONTRIBUTING.md

 One of the easiest ways to contribute is to participate in discussions on GitHub issues.
 At this point in the tye project we welcome anyone's feedback on where tye help you to succeed or caused you trouble.

-You can also contribute by submitting pull requests with code changes to address an open issue, or improve documentation.
+You can also contribute by submitting pull requests with code changes to address an open issue or improve documentation.

 ## General feedback and discussions?